CharlesIvia/econ-modeling-and-ds/applications/moving_averages/notes.md

 - The size of the window (number of periods) is specified in the argument window.

 - Rolling method can be used together with other statistical functions such as .rolling().min(), .rolling().max(),.rolling().median(),.rolling().std(),.rolling().var(),.rolling().sum(),

+# Cumulative Moving Average

+- The Cumulative Moving Average is the unweighted mean of the previous values up to the current time t.

+-CMAt = x1 + x2 + x3 + ... + xt /t

+-The simple moving average has a sliding window of constant size M. On the contrary, the window size becomes larger as the time passes when computing the cumulative moving average

+- From the results, the CMA is a bad option in anlayzing trends